Investing in a Drexel Education

 Tuition and Other Costs

-Choosing the right school means making sure it has an academic program that will challenge and inspire you; has a social environment that will spur personal growth; and is the right financial investment.
+Choosing the right school means making sure it has an academic program that will challenge and inspire you, has a social environment that will spur personal growth, and is the right financial investment.

-At Drexel, we want to make sure the cost of a Drexel education is clear, and that every family fully understands and takes advantage of all the financial resources available.
+At Drexel, we want to make sure the cost of a Drexel education is clear and that every family fully understands and takes advantage of all the financial resources available.

-How is Drexel's Cost of Attendance Determined?
+What is Drexel's Cost of Attendance?

 So how much does an investment in a Drexel education cost?
 Take a look at the breakdown of an average first year at Drexel.